iBarcoder-Barcode-Generator-For-MacOS/.github/profile/README.md

 With **iBarcoder Mac**, you can customize every aspect of your barcode, from data input and size to colors and text labels.
 It offers batch generation for creating multiple codes at once and exports results in high-resolution vector formats (PDF, EPS, SVG) for professional printing, or raster formats (PNG, JPEG) for digital use.

-Fully optimized for **macOS Ventura and Sonoma**, iBarcoder runs flawlessly on both Intel-based Macs and Apple Silicon (M1/M2/M3), ensuring fast performance and stability.
+Fully optimized for **macOS Ventura, Sonoma and Tohoe**, iBarcoder runs flawlessly on both Intel-based Macs and Apple Silicon (M1/M2/M3), ensuring fast performance and stability.
 Its clean, native interface makes it easy for anyone to create perfect, scannable barcodes in seconds.

 ![iBarcoder Mac Screenshot](https://www.cristallight.com/Images/iBarcoder/barcode_label.png)